The UW Garbology Project

 Picture

-If you throw something into the trash on the UW campus, it is eventually shipped by train to the Columbia Ridge Landfill in northeastern Oregon, where it is deposited along with Seattle's municipal trash.
+Still, the majority of UW's trash is eventually shipped by train to the Columbia Ridge Landfill in northeastern Oregon, where it is deposited along with most of Seattle's municipal trash.
 Almost 700,000 tons of King County trash are shipped to this landfill annually.
 Using recent U.S. Census data, that's about 700 pounds of annual landfill trash per King County resident.

 In fiscal year 2012, the UW alone sent over 4,900 tons of solid waste to the landfill.
 That's about 212 pounds of annual landfill waste for every student and faculty member (although this doesn't account for the thousands of UW staff members).
 Further, we paid over $1,100,000 in landfill costs last year -- enough money to fund 90 full scholarships for UW students.
 We also recycled or composted over 6,500 tons, resulting in a savings of over $1,200,000 in disposal costs.
 Ultimately, students and taxpayers foot the bill for these costs, so it helps us to send less to landfills by recycling and composting more!